pompobit/ScanGO/README.md

 ## Contact
 to contact me you can send me a private message on github, use the issues section or send an e-mail to pokemongofinder.dev@gmail.com

+## Credits
+Thanks to Swordopolis for English corrections
+Thanks to pilouille for French pokemon names